Lèse-majesté in Thailand

 The judicial process for lèse-majesté defendants has been repeatedly criticized by international observers.
 Details of charges are rarely made public due to state secrecy and censorship laws.
 Defendants often face months-long pretrial detention, and Thai courts routinely deny bail in nearly all Section 112 cases.
 The Working Group on Arbitrary Detention (WGAD) determined that pretrial detention of alleged offenders constitutes a violation of international human rights law.
 Courts have sometimes declared that accusers do not need to prove the factual basis of the alleged defamation, only that the statements are "defamatory to the monarchy."
 As a result, many defendants choose to plead guilty and subsequently petition for a royal pardon, which is viewed as the fastest route to release.

-Following the 1976 military coup, Thai military leaders have repeatedly invoked alleged surges in lèse-majesté offenses to justify political intervention.
+Following the 1976 military coup, Thai military leaders have repeatedly invoked alleged surges in lèse-majesté offences to justify political intervention.
 This rationale was cited during the 2006 and 2014 coups.
 Since the mid-2000s, the number of cases has risen sharply, extending to ordinary citizens and online activists, many of whom received lengthy prison terms.

 International human rights organizations, including Amnesty International and Human Rights Watch, have condemned the use of lèse-majesté as a political tool to suppress dissent and stifle freedom of expression.

 Under the 2014 military junta, the National Council for Peace and Order (NCPO), jurisdiction over Section 112 cases was transferred to military courts, often resulting in secret trials and disproportionately harsh sentences.
 Between 2017 and 2020, the government briefly refrained from invoking Section 112, instead relying on the Computer Crimes Act and sedition provisions to prosecute perceived insults to the monarchy.
 The law was formally revived in November 2020 following growing pro-democracy protests.

-In 2023, the Supreme Court of Thailand imposed a lifetime political ban on a former Move Forward Party parliamentarian, citing her lèse-majesté-related social media posts as grounds for disqualification.
-On 7 August 2024, the Constitutional Court issued a landmark decision banning the Move Forward Party—which had won the 2023 general election—and all of its leaders from politics, declaring that its proposal to reform Section 112 “posed a threat to the constitutional monarchy and national order.”
+In 2023, the Supreme Court of Thailand imposed a lifetime political ban on Pannika Wanich, a former Move Forward Party parliamentarian, citing her lèse-majesté-related social media posts as grounds for disqualification.
+On 7 August 2024, the Constitutional Court issued a landmark decision banning the Move Forward Party—which had won the 2023 general election—and all of its leaders from politics, declaring that its proposal to reform Section 112 "posed a threat to the constitutional monarchy and national order."